tgriozel/TextSearch/README.md

 # What is this?

 This is a very simple code that mimics a text suggestion engine, with alphabetically ordered suggestions.
-Given a partial word as an input, get associated suggestions  (ex: "sca" -> Seq("scala", "scale", "scars")).
+Given a partial word as an input, get associated suggestions  (ex: "sca" -> Set("scala", "scale", "scars")).

 # Building and running